arrow-py/arrow/docs/index.rst

 - Implements the datetime interface
 - TZ-aware & UTC by default
 - Concise, intelligent interface for creation
-- Attribute manipulation, plural names
+- Add and subtract absolute and relative values
 - Rich parsing & formatting options
 - Timezone conversion
 - Simple timestamp handling
 - Time spans, ranges, floors and ceilings
-- Humanization, inluding i18n
+- Humanization, with support for a growing list of locales

 ------------
 Installation